The present Black Horse in Gillingstool was built in 1965 and for several years it was the trendiest place to go in Thornbury.

 Thus the property passed to Ann, although the licence records show her husband, Joseph Ford as the owner.

 When Joseph died aged 70 on 27th June 1883 Ann Ford was thereafter named as owner.
 In her will dated 30th January 1892 Ann bequeathed her ‘freehold beerhouse called the Black Horse in Gillingstool in the occupation of John Harvey to her trustees.
 Ann died aged 75 on 27th April 1897 and was buried in Rockhampton on 1st May 1897.
 Her home at her death was Crossway House.
 Link with 13 high street and malt house?

 We are grateful to George Ford, local pub historian, for information about the pub’s later owners.
 In his book on Thornbury Pubs he says that when the Black Horse lost its free house status it became owned by George Playne of the Forwood Brewery in Minchinhampton.
 This brewer was taken over by the Stroud Brewery in 1897.
 They continued to own the pub until 1958 when the brewery became part of West Country Breweries.
 West Country was taken over Whitbread Brewery in 1962.

-The new pub opened in 1972.
+We have been told that the new pub opened at Easter 1965.
 It was developed as a community pub, equipped with a new skittles alley which could be used for parties and other functions, a dart board and pool table.
 A large screen TV has been installed for sporting events, and special functions such as music evenings and even bungee jumping are organised occasionally.